heendung/jkil/_news/announcement_6.md

 inline: True
 ---

-Our preprint on Scene-text Vision and Language is now on arXiv.
+Our preprint on Scene-Text Vision and Language is now on arXiv.